How can we be reducing alcohol-related problems?

 Dr. Heath —

 Indeed, we have to be very careful in the messages that we send.
-It isn’t helpful to stigmatize a product that, when used in moderation, is associated with better health and greater longevity.
+It isn’t helpful to stigmatize a product that, used in moderation, is linked with better health.
+And also longer life.
 That is, in comparison with either abstaining or drinking heavily.
 This is especially the case when to do so tends to increase those problems that do exist.

 But isn’t it necessary to warn young people about the dangers of abusing alcohol?